Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 Soro may turn out to be the next Raul, but we cannot rank somebody who never played for Real Madrid any higher (we’re a serious publication you know).

-Signed on a four-year contract in 2019, he was immediately loaned back to Real Zaragoza before joining Granada permanently last summer.
+Signed on a four-year contract in 2019, he was immediately loaned back to Real Zaragoza before joining Granada permanently in 2021.

 Still, at least he turned a profit.

-But we can’t think of Reinier without thinking about his emotional unveiling video upon joining Real in January 2020.
+We can’t think of Reinier without thinking about his emotional unveiling video upon joining Madrid in January 2020.

 Throwback to when Borussia Dortmund new boy Reinier broke down in tears the day he was unveiled at Real Madrid 😢 pic.twitter.com/ZWbg5nrzNg